coletivoEITA/redmine-cookbook/README.md

 Currently supported:

 * Deploy the redmine app from the source
-* Install and Manage MySQL by the opscode official recipe
+* Install and Manage MySQL by using the opscode official recipe
-* Install and Manage nginx with Unicorn by the opscode official recipe
+* Install and Manage nginx(yet) with Unicorn by using the opscode official recipe

 Roadmap:

+* Install and setting nginx
 * Support log rotate for Rails, Unicorn logs
 * Use node attributes instead of hard coding
 * Support USR2 restart process